 If the ST uses the second type of communication channel in the selection in FCO_CPC_EXT.1.2 then the evaluator tests the channel via the Evaluation Activities for FTP_TRP.1/Join.

-If the ST uses the ‘no channel’ selection then no test is required.
+If the ST uses the ‘no channel’ selection, then no test is required.

 Test 4: The evaluator shall perform one of the following tests, according to the TOE characteristics identified in its TSS and operational guidance: